Skip to content

 *

-* @param log Log content
+* @param log log content

-* @param duration Duration, nanoseconds
+* @param duration duration, nanoseconds

-* @param property Additional attribute parameters (optional)
+* @param property additional property parameters (optional)

 */